mhmadip/flutter_localization/README.md

 # flutter_app_localization

 This app is an introduction to localizations in Flutter and show how how to internationalize a Flutter application.
+Thanks to Dr. Taha Basheer for the nice buttons design.

 ## Getting Started
 <img src="screen.png" height='800' />